 A note about flying: Even though both Milos and Paros have airports, flights between the Cyclades islands of Milos and Paros are not possible.
 Those airports only connect with Athens.
 I've a guide here which explains more: Greek islands with airports.

 The ferries sailing to Paros (and most other islands) leave from Adamas port in Milos.
 It is worth checking though, as there is a smaller port in Pollonia, and you don't want to turn up at the wrong one by mistake!

-The quickest crossing from Milos going to Paros takes around 1 hour and 40 minutes.
+High speed ferries mean that the quickest crossing from Milos going to Paros takes around 1 hour and 40 minutes.
 The slow ferry sailing to Paros from Milos island takes around 7 and a half hours.

 Paros Island Travel Tips

 A few travel tips for visiting Paros island: